uio-bmi/dagsim/docs/source/tutorials/specify_with_code.rst

       nodes: # A list of all the nodes in the graph.
 For each node you provide the same arguments as when specifying it with code.
         name_of_node1:
           function: function_name # user-defined or one provided by an external library
-          arguments:
+          kwargs:
             name_of_argument1: value_of_argument1 # The name and value of an argument.
 This could be an appropriate python object or another node
             name_of_argument2: value_of_argument2
-          type: Generic # This could be Generic, Selection, Stratify, or Missing ⋮(other optional arguments)
+          type: Node # This could be Node, Selection, Stratify, or Missing.
+No need to specify it if the node is Node.
+          ⋮(other optional arguments)
         name_of_node2:
-          function: function_name(kwargs) # This is another way of defining a function, witout separately defining the arguments.
+          function: function_name(*args, **kwargs) # This is another way of defining a function, without separately defining the arguments.
-          type: Generic

     instructions:
       simulation: